smilinhawaiian/asciilines/README.md

 ## Explanation of what the program is and does
 HW 1: Make a mini-project
-This is the Mini-Project: HW1 for CS461P-Open Software Development This program is written in [XX Language]
+This is the Mini-Project: HW1 for CS461P-Open Software Development This program is written in python
 This program that will accept a single .tvg file argument and render the file as ASCII on standard output.
-The program should fail on invalid input, but may panic or otherwise display an error in this case.
 The program outputs one of specifications of the tvg file as ASCII on stdout.